danielsaidi/MockingKit/README.md

 Void functions just have to call `invoke` while returning functions must call `return invoke`.

-Whenever your unit tests touch any of these functions, we will be able to control the result value and check that the mock is called as expected.
+Whenever your unit tests touch any of these functions, you will now be able to inspect the recorded function calls to verify that the mock is called as expected.

 ## Registering values

-For functions that return a value, your tests must register the actual return values before the tests touch the mock functions.
+For functions that return a non-optional value, your tests must register the actual return values before touching the mocked functions.
 Failing to do so will make your tests crash with a `preconditionFailure`.

 You register return values by calling the mock's `registerResult(for:result:)` function, like this: